Your cart is currently empty!

 Fitness centers need to be both bright and comfortable, so too bright is just as bad as not bright enough.
 A level of 30 to 40 foot candles should create a well-lit and comfortable environment.
 However, it’s important to make sure the light is balanced across the entire space.
 In areas like the front entrance area and offices, recessed lighting can be used to create a pleasant, warm, and inviting area for customers and staff.

-How Many Lumens is Typical in a Gym?
+How Many Lumens is Recommended for a Gymmasium?

 How Do You Ensure Low Glare when Designing Gymnasium Court Lighting?